 There are also concerns related to our exposure to radiation.
 For thousands of years, there were no artificial sources of radiation of such strength.
 Those emitted by mobile phones haven’t been thoroughly studied yet but initial results make us cautious about the possible dangers.
 The best protection is to remain as close as possible to the natural level in order to limit your exposure.

-We are here to help you to protect yourself from possible implications of technology overuse and life in fast-paced environment.
-To open up a veil on how to fight distractions, find deeper focus, build authentic relationships and physical fitness and use technology in a responsible way we dedicate the Healthy Body & Mind section in our Mudita Journal.
+We are here to help you to protect yourself from possible implications of technology overuse and life in a fast-paced environment.
+To facilitate a dialogue on how to fight distractions, find deeper focus, build authentic relationships, improve physical fitness and use technology in a responsible way we created the Healthy Body & Mind section in our forum.
 Enhance your knowledge and reach the stage where your body synchronizes with your mind.

 If you don’t want to miss the best content, subscribe our newsletter.

 Is there anything you’d like to add, have we missed anything?
 If you’re interested in sharing your experiences with us or writing a guest post for us, send us an email via firstname.lastname@example.org!

 Please feel free to get in touch via social media (send us some photos or videos too), you can find us on Facebook, Twitter and Instagram, let’s connect!
 To learn more about Mudita, take a look at our website and our other posts.